 Then followed Juha Bos in an excellent sixth spot.
 The Belgian was driving a discrete but very strong race.

-Whited was now up to seventh with Hackman in eight, Jacques and Janik completing the top 10.
+Whited was now up to seventh with Hackman in eight, Jaques and Janik completing the top 10.

 Through all that action, I almost forgot to watch out for our boy.
 And that while Voigt was, against all odds, doing pretty good.
 He had managed to not spin the car once, nor did he have any off.
 Actually, he had not been involved in any incident worth mentioning.